ManuelPeh76/Website-Downloader/readme.md

 Unfortunately, to make it run propperly, you have to put a copy of the download.js directly into the dist/website-downloader-win32-x64 folder (where the website-downloader.exe file is located).

 ## Build a Windows Installer

-Simply run:
 ```
+npm run build
 npm run setup
 ```
-to create a windows installer package from the app.
+Thist creates a windows installer package from the app.

 ---
 ## License